Where did you grow up?

 I work with the small-but-mighty communications team.
 Our primary goal is to take the diverse complexity of science communications and translate it into language that the public understands.
 Each day I take the hard work that our scientists do at the center and get it known, as well as understood, by other stakeholders and the public.
 The team and I do this through talking with colleagues, creating web stories, social media posts, blogs, fact sheets, story maps, website updates, and other digital communications.

 Scientific communications is continuously shifting and will evolve overtime with lessons learned.
 It is important for me to be responsive to people’s needs for scientific information, how they perceive, understand, and use it to make decisions.
-Also, I am working to gain experience on what the Southeast Fisheries Science Center wants to portray, how they want to be seen, and what information leadership wants to focus on.
+Also, I am working to learn what the Southeast Fisheries Science Center wants to portray, how they want to be seen, and what information leadership wants to focus on.

 What do you like most about your position?

-The top aspects I have really enjoyed about the center so far include the people I get to work with, meeting new people often, learning something new each day, and the opportunity to partake in fieldwork assignments.
+I enjoy the people I get to work with, meeting new people often, learning something new each day, and the opportunity to partake in fieldwork.
 The communications team at the center has been very welcoming and exciting to work with.
 Since it is a fairly new team, I have enjoyed learning the ropes with each of them on a daily basis.
 Everyone’s drive on this team to get the work being done at the center recognized is awesome!

 I really enjoyed the fieldwork trip that I got to participate in.
 I was able to go on NOAA Ship Oregon II for the Southeast Bottom Longline Survey.
 It was an incredible experience.
 Being able to tag sharks was life changing for me.
 I will never forget holding down a great hammerhead shark’s tail so my teammate could tag the beautiful creature, or tagging an adult tiger shark for the first time!
 I also really enjoyed the crew, working out on the deck before my shift, and enjoying the sunshine.
 So cool!